“It's a Balance” isn't always the answer

 “Work vs Rest” is common example.
 Athletes who overtrain don’t achieve peak performance.
 Athletes with natural talent who don’t train will never become great.
 Athletes therefore need a system that intelligently alternates training and rest.

 “Zero-sum games” are another class of puzzle that falls into this domain—where more of one thing necessarily means less of the other.
 Time and money are often like this; when you spend time or money on something, it means you’re not spending it on something else.
-So if the question is whether a solo founder should be spending time on product or marketing—making stuff or selling stuff—the answer has to be something like “a balance,” but it doesn’t mean splitting time equally.
+So if the question is whether a solo founder should be spending time on product or marketing—making stuff or selling stuff—the answer has to be something like “a balance,” but that doesn’t mean splitting time equally.
 It depends on what the company needs more right now: more new customers, or retaining existing customers.
-Or stated in the negative: Whether the biggest problem right now is that customers are rejecting the product, or that not enough potential customers are trying it.
+Or stated in the negative: Which is the biggest problem right now: that customers are rejecting the product, or that not enough potential customers are trying it?

 “It’s a choice”